arivera12/JsonLanguageLocalizerNet/README.md

 ### IJsonLanguageLocalizerSupportedCulturesService Methods

 - [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration?view=dotnet-plat-ext-3.1)
-- IEnumerable&lt;CultureInfo&gt; GetLanguageLocalizerSupportedCultures()
+- IEnumerable&lt;CultureInfo&gt; GetLanguageLocalizerSupportedCulturesInfos()

-Take note that `GetLanguageLocalizerSupportedCultures()` specs that the json structure is an object of type of `LanguageLocalizerSupportedCultures` which it's as simple structure as this:
+Take note that `GetLanguageLocalizerSupportedCulturesInfos()` specs that the json structure is an object of type of `LanguageLocalizerSupportedCultures` which it's as simple structure as this:

 `{ "supportedCultures": ["en-US", "en", "es"] }`

 If you want to name this something else then you manage this on your own.

+I still invite you to use the built-in supported structure.

 ### JsonLanguageLocalizerSupportedCulturesService Methods